-A post-project review is not an excuse to blame people for any mistakes made.
-Rather, it’s the mechanism by which the next project will be more successful.
+A post-project review is not an exercise in blaming people for any mistakes made.
+It’s the mechanism by which the next project will be more successful.
 It’s a good opportunity to improve the quality of Requirements Documents over time.
 Here are a few questions worth asking:

 - what did we do well?

 - what did we do badly?

 - what was missing from the Requirements Document?